jarrod-kallis/github.tutorial/readme.txt

 nothing added to commit but untracked files present (use "git add" to track)

-4. type (to add all untracked files): git add .
+4. type (to add all modified/new files to staging area): git add .

 5. type: git status
 Should see this: